 The warrants are legally detachable and separately exercisable for underlying Redeemable Convertible Preferred Shares that are contingently redeemable and therefore are considered a freestanding financial liability under ASC 480.
-The Class A OS Warrant are legally detachable and separately exercisable for underlying Ordinary Shares that are permanent equity and therefore are considered a freestanding financial liability under ASC 480.
+The Class A OS Warrant are legally detachable and separately exercisable for variable number of the Company's equity shares and therefore are considered a freestanding financial liability under ASC 480.
 The warrants are initially measured and recognized at its fair value and also subsequently measured at fair value with changes in fair value recognized in "changes in fair value of financial instruments" in the consolidated statements of comprehensive loss.

 The Company assessed whether there were substantial changes of terms of the January 2019 Shareholder Loan.
 If the terms are substantially different, the modification is accounted for as a debt extinguishment.
 Otherwise, it is accounted for as a modification.
 In order to determine whether the terms are substantially different upon each modification, the Company compared whether the present value of the cash flows under the terms of the modified debt instrument is at least 10 percent different from the present value of the remaining cash flows under the terms of the original debt instrument.
 If the terms of a non-convertible debt instrument are modified and the cash flow effect on a present value basis is less than 10 percent, the debt instruments are not considered to be substantially different.
-The calculation of the present value of the cash flows of the new debt instruments included all cash flows specified by the terms of the new debt instruments plus any amounts paid by the Company.
-Those amounts paid by the Company were the fair value of new warrants issued in the first modification, the incremental fair value resulted from the revision of the warrant terms in the second modification, nil in the third modification and the excess of the fair value of Class A OS Warrant issued, over the fair value of the B-2 & C Warrants cancelled, in the fourth modification.
+The calculation of the present value of the cash flows of the new debt instruments plus any amounts paid by the Company.
+Those amounts paid by the Company were the fair value of new warrants issued in the first modification, nil in the third modification and the excess of the fair value of Class A OS Warrant issued, over the fair value of the B-2 & C Warrants cancelled, in the fourth modification.